 You Will Need

-Trace and cut the templates on page 100, starting with your white pieces.
+Trace and cut the templates, starting with your white pieces.
 These will serve as the base for both the unicorn and the goose.
 Layer them as shown in the photo, starting with the body, then the smaller parts over the top.

 Trace the pattern onto the fabric facing in the opposite direction to how you’d like your character.
 This way, your pencil won’t be visible.